-TIP: To define a custom IP repository for use across multiple design projects, you can use the Tools > Settings command in the Vivado IDE to set the Default IP Repository Search Paths under the General IP options.
-The default IP repository search path is stored in the vivado.xml file, and added to new projects using the IP REPO PATHS property for the current_fileset:
+TIP: To define a custom IP repository for use across multiple design projects, you can use the Tools \rightarrow Settings command in the Vivado IDE to set the Default IP Repository Search Paths under the IP Defaults page.
+The default IP repository search path is stored in the vivado.xml file, and added to new projects using the IP_REPO_PATHS property for the current_fileset: $set_property$ IP_REPO_PATHS {...} [current_fileset].
+(See the Vivado Design Suite Properties Reference Guide (UG912) for more information.)